Domain Spoofing

 What is Domain Spoofing?

 Domain spoofing is a type of attack where a threat actor creates a fake website or sends emails that appear to come from a legitimate source.
-This is done by using a domain name that looks very similar to a real and trusted domain.

-For example, using “example-bank.com” to mimic “examplebank.com.”
-The goal is often to trick people into thinking they are interacting with a trusted entity, which can lead to them giving away personal information, downloading malware, or falling for other types of scams.
+The goal is often to trick people into thinking they are interacting with a trusted website, which can lead to them giving away personal information or downloading malware.

 This technique can be particularly effective because, at a quick glance, the spoofed domain can look very convincing.